fullstack-development/blockchain-wiki-en/DeFi/margin-trading/README.md

 Think of margin trading as taking out a loan, which increases the size of your trade and the potential for higher profits with a smaller initial investment.
 In the world of CeFi (Centralized Finance), exchanges often serve as the source of these loans, allowing users to access additional assets and use them for intra-exchange trading.

 **Important!** The larger the trading volume, the more potential profit you can make.
-The ability to earn more significantly increases user interest.
+The ability to earn more significantly increases user's interest.

 > Let's say the market price of an asset is $1,500 per unit.
 >